 Taking your own photos or videos, especially with a long lens for close-ups, can also aid identification later.
 Try to capture the bird from multiple angles.

-Jot down details in a notebook or on your phone - the habitat, whether it was alone or in a flock, if it was vocalizing.
+Jot down details in a notebook or on your phone - the habitat, weather, date, whether it was alone or in a flock, if it was vocalising.
 Only male birds sing, so that's a helpful clue.

 All these notes will build your knowledge base over time.